Georg, Crown Prince of Saxony: Early life and education

-After his parents divorced in 1903, his father took sole parental responsibility for the children.
+After his parents lived separately in 1903, his father took sole parental responsibility for the children.
 He emphasised the Christian faith and a Catholic lifestyle.
 The children were educated by private tutors in a prince's school established by their father at the Saxon court.
 Most of the teachers were Protestants; this contributed to his later ecumenical attitude.
 Georg became Saxony's crown prince at age eleven, when his father acceded to the throne in 1904.

 After graduating from high school in 1912, Georg studied political sciences for three months at the University of Breslau.
 He then began to study economics.
 During this time, he joined the KDSt.V.
 Winfridia.

 First World War

 After completing his studies in 1912, Georg joined the 1st Royal Saxon Leib-Grenadier Regiment No. 100.
 His friend and fellow officer Ludwig Renn also served in that regiment; at the time, Ludwig still used his birth name Arnold Friedrich Vieth von Golßenau.

 Georg held the rank of Captain when he was sent to the front at the start of World War I. He suffered a serious leg injury during the first months of the war.
 In 1915, Kaiser Wilhelm II granted him the Iron Cross first class "in recognition of the services he rendered in the recent battles.".

 On 27 July 1916, he was added to the staff of Army Group Gallwitz.
 On 30 August 1916, he received the Military Order of St. Henry for his services in this staff.

 On 30 November 1917, he was promoted to major and made commander of the 5th Royal Saxon Infantry Regiment "Crown Prince" No. 104.
 He commanded this regiment on both the Eastern and the Western Front.
 He held this command until 22 May 1918.